“I would recommend it for any engineer who wants to spread a little joy and interest in the world of engineering.” Cathal Ó Murchú, engineer

 What’s all this about zones?

 The event is divided into zones with five engineers each.
-Some are general zones, named after a SI Unit and featuring a mix of engineers from different areas, like the Kelvin Zone.
+Some are general zones, named after a SI Unit and featuring a mix of engineers from different areas, like the Kilogram Zone.
 Others are themed zones, such as the Materials Zone.

 Do I need any special software or equipment?